ZizhouJia/PDANet/README.md

 git clone http://github.om/ZizhouJia/PDANet
 ### extract the dataset into the PDANet directory
 We use three dataset NAPS IAPS and EMOTIC
-After download the dataset
+After downloading the dataset
 Extract the dataset in the PDANet directory
 ### run the code
 run python main.py training the IAPS and NAPS dataset
-run python main_emotic.py training the EMOTIC dataset